PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ```
 Variable `j` is redefined in line 4, which was already defined in an outer scope (line 2).
 While such redefinition
 is legal, there is a high chance that, it is a developer mistake, and we need to build a tool to warn them.
-In the above example, we want to war the developer,
+In the above example, we want to warn the developer,
 ```c
 Redefining variable : "j" at line 4 which is initially defined at line 2
 ```
 We need to implement a policy (let us call it **Variable Redefinition Warning Policy**) that checks the developer
-written code.
+written code and warns them if there is a policy violation.

 ### Point Breakdown
 * **Visualizing and Understanding AST** - 10
 * **Task 1** (Detection of Recursive function) - 50
 * **Task 2** (Implementation of Variable Redefinition Warning Policy) - 40

-## Logistics and Getting Started.
+## Getting Started with the Coding
 To implement the above two tasks, we will build a [clang tool](https://clang.llvm.org/docs/LibTooling.html) that
 uses [llvm/clang's Recursive AST Visitor API](https://clang.llvm.org/doxygen/classclang_1_1RecursiveASTVisitor.html).
 We have provided all the setup code to get started.
 However, we strongly recommend students to go over the
-API documentations and understand the basic workflow.
+API documentations of clang tooling and AST visitos and understand the basic workflow.

 ### Steps
 1. Create a folder named `clang-hw2` under `$LLVM_HOME/clang/tools`.